AquaDraco/UnityStationWiki/Road-Map.md

 ### Work in Progress

 This provides a road map of the things that have to be done, their order, and the associated version.
-In the end, version 1.0, should be on the same or a similar level as the original ss13.
+In the end, version 0.8, should be on the same or a similar level as the original ss13.
+Following Versions should provide extensions (0.9) and bug fixing (1.0).

 <table>
   <tbody>
     <tr>
       <th>Version</th>
-      <th align="center">Requirements</th>
-      <th align="right">Coder</th>
+      <th align="center">Requirements (Coder)</th>
     </tr>
     <tr>
       <td>0.1</td>